codesyncapp/codesync-intellij/docs/index.rst

 Java Version
 ------------
 Java version required for this plugin can be found by looking at the `sourceCompatibility` attribute inside `build.gradle` file.
 Make sure your system has that version installed before you start the development.
+You can se this from `Project Structure` in main menu commonly named `File`.

 Java JDK to use is ``openjdk-20`` i.e. ``Oracle OpenJDK version 20``